 The Eight Mile Boulevard Association (8MBA) is a conduit for socioeconomic change in Southeast Michigan.

-Formed in 1993 by the cities and counties along Eight Mile, 8MBA works with businesses, governments, block clubs and more, to revitalize and promote the Eight Mile corridor as a link for regional prosperity. // ABOUT 8MBA
+Formed in 1993 by the cities and counties along Eight Mile, 8MBA works to unite businesses, governments, block clubs, and other regional stakeholders to bring about tangible and impactful revitalization efforts.

 To Learn more about 8MBA, their efforts in workforce development and the good works they have done in the community